huaweicloud/huaweicloud-fpga/cli/fisclient/README.md

 - Step 4.
 Obtain the image ID from the details page of the shared ECS image.
 In this example, it is **404223ca-8\*\*b-4\*\*2-a\*\*e-d187\*\*\*\*61bc**.
 - Step 5.
 Query the FPGA image shared by user A using the image ID of the shared ECS image.

-User B needs to log in to the FPGA Elastic Cloud Server created from the ECS image shared by user A, run a fis association query subcommand (set the **image-id** parameter to the image ID of the shared ECS image) to check for the FPGA image shared by user A.
+User B needs to log in to the FPGA Elastic Cloud Server created from the ECS image shared by user A, run the fis association query subcommand (set the **image-id** parameter to the image ID of the shared ECS image) to check for the FPGA image shared by user A.
 <pre>
 [root@ ~]# fis fpga-image-relation-list --image-id 404223ca-8**b-4**2-a**e-d187****61bc
 Success: 200 OK